-Criteria Indicators ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary or user rights, without their FPIC.
-This is dealt with through a documented system that enables these and other stakeholders to express their views through their own representative institutions.
-(Continued) i 4.5.3 Evidence is available that affected local peoples understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the unit of certification is signed and ratified by these local peoples.
+Crit Criteria cator ToC Outcomes 4.5 No new plantings are established on local peoples' land where it can be demonstrated that there are legal, customary (C) Documents showing identification and assessment of demonstrable legal, customary and user rights are available.
+(C) FPIC is obtained for all oil palm development through a comprehensive process, including in particular, full respect for their legal and customary Human rights upheld or user rights, without their FPIC.
+This is dealt with through a documented system that enables these and other stakeholders to express rights to the territories, lands and resources via local communities' own representative institutions, with all the relevant information and documents made available, with option of resourced access to independent advice through a documented, long-term and two-way process of consultation and negotiation. their views through their own representative institutions.
+4.5.3 Evidence is available that affected local peoples understand they have the right to say 'no' to operations planned on their lands before and during initial discussions, during the stage of information gathering and associated consultations, during negotiations, and up until an agreement with the unit of certification is signed and ratified by these local peoples.
 Negotiated agreements are non-coercive and entered into voluntarily and carried out prior to new operations.
-4.5.4 Toensure local food and water security, as part of the FPIC process, participatory SEIA and participatory land-use planning with local peoples, the full range of food and water provisioning options are considered.
+4.5.4 To ensure local food and water security, as part of the FPIC process, participatory SEIA and participatory land-use planning with local peoples, the full range of food and water provisioning options are considered.
 There is transparency of the land allocation process.
-4.5.5 Evidence is available that the affected communities and rights holders have had the option to access information and advice, that is independent of the project proponent, concerning the legal, economic, environmental and social implications of the proposed operations on their lands.
-4.5.6 Evidence is available that the communities (or their representatives) gave consent to the initial planning phases of the operations prior to the issuance of a new concession or land title to the operator.
-Human rights upheld